rachelando/scaffolding/source/6-cvd.rst

 ---------------------------------------

 Colour vision deficiency (CVD) is also known as colour blindness.
-People with CVD are either unable to see some colours or distinguish between some colours.
+People with CVD are either unable or have a decreased ability to see some colours or distinguish between some colours.
+Since very few people are strictly colour *blind*, colour vision deficiency is a better term.
-Around 1 in 12 men (8%) and 1 in 200 women in Australia have CVD.
+Around 1 in 12 men and 1 in 200 women in Australia have CVD [#]_.
 The cause of colour blindness is usually genetic although some diseases or drugs can also be causes.

 ---------------